My husband and I love to sit by a campfire. Who doesn’t?

-There was an especially large fire just past the neighboring town of Kettle Falls on the far side of the Columbia River.
-It seemed to last a couple of weeks although don’t quote me on that.
-We watched helicopters dip their water bucket thingys into the Columbia and swing around back to the fire.
-The fire was named the Boyds fire and it burned a lot of acreage.
+Recently, there was an especially large one just past the neighboring town of Kettle Falls on the far side of the Columbia River.
+It lasted for a couple of weeks before they gained control of it.
+While out and about, we watched helicopters dip water buckets into the Columbia river then head back to the fire.
+It was impressive to watch.

-Air quality was really bad and once when we went grocery shopping downtown, you could see a haze inside the store.
+During fire season, there seems to be a perpetual haze in the sky.
+The air quality was so bad once, you could see the haze inside the grocery store.
 It seemed as if almost every day we’d hear the siren going off, summoning all hands to a fire.
-There almost seemed to be a perpetual haze in the distance.

 With the all-clear, we had our first fire tonight.